sjthn/ComposeNavigations/README.md

 # ComposeNavigations

-Navigation library for screens written in Android's Jetpack Compose, that survives configuration changes.
+Navigation library for screens written in Android's Jetpack Compose, that survives configuration changes and process death.

 Checkout the sample `app` module to understand how to use this library.